Tips To Avoid Compulsive Overeating – What is BED or Compulsive Overeating?

 2. Try Eating Tiny Meals

 Eating a lot one time is a strict ‘No’ for everyone.
 Instead, go for tiny meals; multiple small meals are better as they can reduce hunger throughout the day.
-Remember, the quality of meals is very much important.
+Remember, the quality of meals is very important.

 3. Choose the Right Food

 Healthy eating can combat compulsive overeating disorder.
 As we know, a balanced diet is a must for everyone.
-When we understand what’s good and what’s bad for our health, then why do we become so careless sometimes!
+When we understand what’s good and what’s bad for our health, then why do we become so careless sometimes?
 Try to work on your bad habits and go for eating healthy and nutritious food.
 Some fats are good for health.
-See the food labels for choosing the right fat contents.
+See the food labels for choosing the right fat content.
 Avoid food that has trans fat in it.
 Some fats turn on your hunger.

 4. Out of Reach